-- " The onset of degradation / deterioration of the riding quality of the road pavements could be mitigated by a routine maintenance surface treatment (if appropriate).
-Over the life span of the road pavement, the operational impact will contribute to the deterioration of the road pavements which is mitigated by planned routine maintenance undertaken by the responsible road authority. - " The implementation of the fuel pipeline or rail transport options will possibly eliminate the impact.
+- The onset of degradation / deterioration of the riding quality of the road pavements could be mitigated by a routine maintenance surface treatment (if appropriate).
+Over the life span of the road pavement, the operational impact will contribute to the deterioration of the road pavements which is mitigated by planned routine maintenance undertaken by the responsible road authority. - " The road pavement material could be re-cycled / re-used. - " The implementation of the fuel pipeline or rail transport options will possibly eliminate the impact.
 However the road based transport option is still available as a back up to the pipeline or rail option.